Manjaarika/demo/README.md

 # demo
-This is a demo Git repository
+This is a demo Git repository.<br>
 Author - Manjaarika Kandallu Ravichand